resparza1995/roadmapsh-projects/cachingproxy/README.md

 A simple caching proxy server built with Spring Boot.
 It forwards HTTP requests to an origin server and caches the responses using Caffeine for improved performance.

+## Security features
+Blocked paths and User-Agents are defined in the application.properties file and can be modified without changing the code.
+`URL Filtering`: Blocks incoming requests containing suspicious keywords such as admin in the path.
+`User-Agent Filtering`: Denies access to requests with potentially malicious User-Agents like curl, python-requests, or sqlmap.

 ## Features
 Forward requests to a specified origin server.
 Cache successful responses automatically.
 Return cached responses when available.

 Custom `X-Cache` response header:
 - `HIT` if the response was served from cache.